 First, you need to quantify your employee retention and turnover rates (see below).

 Next, you can use the above statistic in conjunction with your own employees’ input regarding factors that might be driving attrition, such as low employee satisfaction and engagement levels, to get to the root causes.

 By conducting frequent employee surveys (we recommend using employee survey tools for this) as well as stay interviews, exit interviews and 1:1’s, HR leaders, managers, and execs should be able to find patterns and identify employees’ priorities.

 From there, they can propose changes that address the specific issues their employees face, whether it’s introducing remote work or flexible hours, revisiting employee benefits packages, working to improve employee engagement, or implementing an employee recognition program that rewards good work.

-Setting benchmarks and measuring specific metrics using pulse surveys will allow organizations to track the success of their engagement and retention programs.
+Setting benchmarks, running experiments, and measuring specific improvements over time will allow organizations to track the success of their engagement and retention programs.

 An organization’s employee retention rate expresses how many of its employees remain with the organization (typically year-on-year) as a percentage.

 To find your company’s employee retention rate, use the following simple formula:

 Divide the number of employees employed at the end of the measurement period by the number of employees at the start of the measurement period and multiply this by 100.